goinfinite/os/README.md

 The API accepts two types of tokens and uses the standard "Authorization: Bearer \<token\>" header:

-- **sessionToken**: is a JWT, used for dashboard access and generated with the user login credentials.
-The token contains the userId, IP address and expiration date.
+- **sessionToken**: is a JWT, used for dashboard access and generated with the account login credentials.
+The token contains the accountId, IP address and expiration date.
 It expires in 3 hours and only the IP address used on the token generation is allowed to use it.

-- **userApiKey**: is a token meant for M2M communication.
+- **accountApiKey**: is a token meant for M2M communication.
 The token is a _AES-256-CTR-Encrypted-Base64-Encoded_ string, but only the SHA3-256 hash of the key is stored in the server.
-The userId is retrieved during key decoding, thus you don't need to provide it.
+The accountId is retrieved during key decoding, thus you don't need to provide it.
 The token never expires, but the user can update it at any time.

 ### OpenApi // Swagger